Registering to Vote FAQ’s

 Can I register and vote if I don’t have a home address or am experiencing homelessness?

 Yes!
-You’ll need to provide an address when you register to vote – this is used to assign your voting districts and to send any election mail.
-Homeless registrants can list a shelter address, or can include the address where they sleep most often, like a street corner or park address.
+You do not need to have a fixed address to vote, but you will need to provide an address when you register to vote – this is used to assign your voting districts and to send any election mail.
+Registrants experiencing homelessness can list a shelter address, or can include the address where they sleep most often, like a street corner or park address.
 Learn more about voting and homelessness from Nonprofit Vote.

 Updating my info with Rock the Vote